tiaanduplessis/stoor/README.md

 ## About

-This module is a small wrapper (595 bytes gzipped) around the [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) and [session](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) that provides:
+This module is a small wrapper (Less than 700 bytes) around the [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) and [session](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) that provides:

 - Parsing and stringification of values
 - Plugable fallback (defaults to in memory)